pecknigel/trading-exchange-collaborative-learning/README.md

 Data services plug in to the data access layer.
 Although there are interface agreements for the services, it is also possible that this can be open and individual services provided as appropriate, perhaps with a set of optional interface modules if that works.

-It’s a discussion for revisiting as the program matures.
+We’re looking to experiment with service-oriented architecture as the data services in this imaginary economy of ours can be disparate and varied in purpose.

-Data services can be mock data or the possibility exists for consuming real trading data.
+Data services can be mock data or the possibility exists for consuming real trading data for transformation and repurposing.

 ## Interfaces